-Sorafenib and Nivolumab as First-Line Therapy in Treating Participants With Unresectable, Locally Advanced or Metastatic Liver Cancer
+Sorafenib and Nivolumab in Treating Participants With Unresectable, Locally Advanced or Metastatic Liver Cancer

 Multicenter Pilot Study of the Safety, Efficacy, and Immune Cell Profiling in Advanced Hepatocellular Carcinoma (HCC) Patients Treated With the Combination of Sorafenib Plus Nivolumab as First-Line of Systemic Therapy

-OUTLINE: This is a dose-escalation and expansion study of sorafenib in combination with nivolumab.
+OUTLINE: This is a dose-escalation and expansion study of sorafenib tosylate.

-DOSE-ESCALATION (Part 1): Between 3-12 patients will be enrolled in Part 1.
-Participants receive sorafenib 400 mg orally (PO) once daily (QD) or twice daily (BID) on days 1-28, and nivolumab 240 mg intravenously (IV) over 30 minutes on days 1 and 15.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Between 3-12 patients will be enrolled in Part 1.
+Patients receive sorafenib tosylate orally (PO) once daily (QD) or twice daily (BID) on days 1-28, and nivolumab intravenously (IV) over 30 minutes on days 1 and 15.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, participants are followed up at 30 and 100 days, then every 3 months for up to 2 years.
+After completion of study treatment, patients are followed up at 30 and 100 days, then every 3 months for up to 2 years.

-Stage III Hepatocellular Carcinoma AJCC v8 Stage IIIA Hepatocellular Carcinoma AJCC v8 Stage IIIB Hepatocellular Carcinoma AJCC v7 Stage IIIC Hepatocellular Carcinoma AJCC v7 Stage IV Hepatocellular Carcinoma AJCC v8 Stage IVA Hepatocellular Carcinoma AJCC v8 Stage IVB Hepatocellular Carcinoma AJCC v8 Carcinoma Carcinoma, Hepatocellular Nivolumab Sorafenib Antibodies, Monoclonal Niacinamide
+Stage III Hepatocellular Carcinoma AJCC v8, Stage IIIA Hepatocellular Carcinoma AJCC v8, Stage IIIB Hepatocellular Carcinoma AJCC v7, Stage IIIC Hepatocellular Carcinoma AJCC v7, Stage IV Hepatocellular Carcinoma AJCC v8, Stage IVA Hepatocellular Carcinoma AJCC v8, Stage IVB Hepatocellular Carcinoma AJCC v8, Carcinoma, Hepatocellular Carcinoma, Nivolumab, Sorafenib